Rånäs Castle Photo: Anders Fredriksen

 Date and time

-The workshop starts at 12:00 with lunch on September 30th and ends at 12:00 on October 3rd, all at Rånäs Castle, Stockholm.
+The workshop starts at 12:00 with lunch on September 30th and ends after lunch on October 3rd, all at Rånäs Castle, Stockholm.

 Workshop structure